srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 Though we are using Cassandra with single node, let us see how some configuration changes can be made for cluster setup.

 Open `cassandra.yml` from `%CASSANDRA_HOME%\conf` directory and set the following properties:
 * `cluster_name`: Name of the cluster.
-By default, it is set to Test Cluster.
-You can change it to the desired name, for instance, CassandraDBCluster.
+By default, it is set to `Test Cluster`.
+You can change it to the desired name, for instance, `CassandraDBCluster`.
 Make sure that all nodes in the cluster use the same cluster_name.
 * `num_tokens`: Number of tokens.
-By default, this is set to 256.
+By default, this is set to `256`.
 Any value greater than 1 is treated as virtual node so that token distribution will happen automatically.
 * `listen_address`: IP address or hostname of the current node to be used by other nodes to connect to this node.
-By default, it is set to localhost but you can change it to the internal IP address of the node.
+By default, it is set to `localhost` but you can change it to the internal IP address of the node.
 * `rpc_address`: Internal IP address for thrift client connections.
-By default, it is set to localhost but you can change it to the internal IP address of the node.
+By default, it is set to `localhost` but you can change it to the internal IP address of the node.
 * `seed_provider`: List of internal IP addresses of hosts that are deemed contact points.
 In the config file of every node, we should specify the IP address of seed nodes.
-By default, it is set to "127.0.0.1" and should be updated with internal IP addresses of all hosts in the cluster.
+By default, it is set to `127.0.0.1` and should be updated with internal IP addresses of all hosts in the cluster.
 * `endpoint_snitch`: It gives some information about network topology so that Cassandra can efficiently route requests.
-By default, it is set to SimpleSnatch class which is appropriate for cluster setup with single datacenter.
-For multi-data center deployments, it is recommended to use GossipingPropertyFileSnitch with which rack and datacenter for the local node are specified in Cassandra-rackdc.properties and propagated to other nodes via gossip.
-Cassandra supports other types of snitches such as PropertyFileSnitch, Ec2Snitch, Ec2MultiRegionSnitch, RackInferringSnitch, etc.
+By default, it is set to `SimpleSnatch` class which is appropriate for cluster setup with single datacenter.
+For multi-data center deployments, it is recommended to use `GossipingPropertyFileSnitch` with which rack and datacenter for the local node are specified in `Cassandra-rackdc.properties` file and propagated to other nodes via gossip.
+Cassandra supports other types of snitches such as `PropertyFileSnitch`, `Ec2Snitch`, `Ec2MultiRegionSnitch`, `RackInferringSnitch`, etc.
-* `auto_bootstrap`: This configuration is not available in the file and can be added and set to false.
+* `auto_bootstrap`: This configuration is not available in the file and can be added and set to `false`.
 This configuration is optional if nodes are added to existing cluster but required when creating a new cluster with no data.

 Locate the above settings in `cassandra.yml` file and modify as below:
 ```